The Members of

-(f) Key Managerial Personnel
+Key Managerial Personnel

 The remuneration policy takes into account the circumstance of business so as toattract and retain quality talent and leverage performance significantly.
 Remuneration ofExecutive Directors is determined by the Board on the recommendation of the Nomination& Remuneration Committee which is subject to the approval of the Shareholders.

 Non-Executive Directors are also entitled to sitting fees for attending meetings of theBoard and Committees thereof the quantum of which is determined by the Board.
 The sittingfees payable to Non-Executive Directors as determined by the Board is Rs.
 2000 for eachmeeting of the Board Audit Committee Nomination & Remuneration CommitteeStakeholders Relationship Committee Corporate Social Responsibility Committee andIndependent Directors meeting.

-The Company has in place 'Prevention of Sexual Harassment Policy`.
-This Anti-SexualHarassment Policy of the Company is in line with the requirements of The Sexual Harassment of Women at theWorkplace (Prevention Prohibition & Redressal) Act 2013.
-All employees (permanentcontractual temporary and trainees) are covered under this policy.
-An Internal Complaints Committee (ICC) also is in place to redress complaints received regarding sexualharassment.
+The Company has in place 'Prevention of Sexual Harassment Policy' (POSH).
+The Policy ofthe Company is in line with the requirements of The Sexual Harassment of Women at theWorkplace (Prevention Prohibition & Redressal) Act 2013.
+All employees (permanentcontractual temporary and trainees) are covered under this Policy.
+An Internal ComplaintsCommittee (ICC) is also in place to redress complaints received regarding sexualharassment.

 CORPORTE SOCIAL RESONSIBILITY

 The Company believes in the well being of the society at large.
-The Company as a partof the Corporate Social Responsibility made focused efforts in the fields of HealthcarePromoting Education and Eradicating Hunger & Malnutrition.
-The Company has in place aCSR Committee and CSR policy in line with the provisions of the Companies Act 2013.
+As a part of CorporateSocial Responsibility (CSR) the Company made focused efforts in the fields of HealthcarePromoting Education and Eradicating Hunger & Malnutrition.
+The Company has in place aCSR Committee and also framed a CSR Policy in line with the provisions of the Act.

 The Composition of the CSR Committee is as under:

-|Name of the Director ||Category of Directorship |
+|Name of the Director ||Designation |

-|Shri Govardhan M Dhoot Member ||Managing Director |
+|Shri Govardhan M. Dhoot - Managing Director ||Member |

 The annual report on CSR activities as required to be made in the Board's Report as perRule 9 of Companies (Corporate Social Responsibility Policy) Rules 2014 is attachedherewith as Annexure-C.